 - Easy Installation.

-This contrasts with the older ASP.net server that took quite a complicated installer.
+This contrasts with the older ASP.net/IIS server that required a complicated installer.

 Polymorphic Mesh Agent.

 While the mesh agent in MeshCentral1 was very portable, it required us to frequently recompile it and release updates to support new features.